pguyot/arm-runner-action/README.md

 #### `copy_artifact_path`

-Source path to copy outside the image.
-Relative to the working directory, within the image.
+Source paths(s) inside the image to copy outside after the commands have executed.
+Relative to the `/<repository_name>` directory or the directory defined with `copy_repolity_path`.
 Globs are allowed.
+To copy multiple paths, provide a list of paths, separated by semi-colons.
 Default is not to copy.

 #### `copy_artifact_dest`

-Destination path to copy outside the image.
+Destination path to copy outside the image after the commands have executed.
 Relative to the working directory (outside the image).
 Defaults to `.`

 #### `copy_repository_path`